 Acne

 Acne is the most common skin condition in the United States.
-Though common, accurate information about acne can be scarce.
+Though common, accurate information about this skin condition can be scarce.

-Acne is not a life-threatening condition, but it can cause physical scarring, emotional trauma, damage to surrounding areas of the skin, and other skin complications.
-This is exactly why Dr. Desai devotes a great deal of time in evaluating and treating his acne patients.
-There are numerous treatments available for acne and include topical medications, oral antibiotics, extractions, specialized skin care products, oral isotretinoin treatment (also often referred to as Accutane), and other cosmetic options.
+While it is not a life-threatening condition, it can cause physical scarring, emotional trauma, damage to surrounding areas of the skin, and other skin complications.
+This is exactly why Dr. Desai devotes a great deal of time in evaluating and treating his patients.
+There are numerous treatments available, and include topical medications, oral antibiotics, extractions, specialized skin care products, oral isotretinoin treatment (also often referred to as Accutane), and other cosmetic options.

 Today, virtually every case of acne can be successfully treated.
-Our skin experts can help treat existing acne, prevent new breakouts and reduce your chance of developing scars.
-Dr. Desai and Innovative Dermatology will be happy to create a regimen suited for your skin type and acne severity.
+Our skin experts can help treat existing conditions, prevent new breakouts and reduce your chance of developing scars.
+Dr. Desai and Innovative Dermatology will be happy to create a regimen suited for your skin type and severity.

 Dermatologists know that letting acne runs its course is not always the best advice.
 Here’s why: